About awards

 The Fair Work Commission (the Commission) reviews and approves enterprise agreements.
 The Commission is the national workplace relations tribunal.

-Learn how to find an enterprise agreements and check entitlements and obligations from our Agreements section.
+Learn how to find an enterprise agreement and check entitlements and obligations from our Agreements section.

 Difference between an award and an employment contract